AlexChristensen/L0ggm/README.md

 ### Adaptive parameter estimation

 When `adaptive = TRUE` (the default), both the shape $k$ and scale $\gamma$ of the Weibull penalty are calibrated to the observed partial correlation distribution, making the penalty data-driven rather than fixed.
+The same adaptive principle applies to the EXP and Gumbel penalties.

 **Step 1 — Fit Weibull to empirical partial correlations.** Let $\{|p_{ij}|\}$ denote the lower-triangular absolute partial correlations.
 Maximum likelihood estimates $\hat{k}$ and $\hat{\lambda}_W$ are obtained by solving: